MarieLynneBlock/MarieLynneBlock/README.md

 • Creative jack-of-all-trades with a strong interest in multimedia\
 • A musician & sound engineer\
 • Likes photography and videography (especially mirrorless technology)\
-• Enjoys working with pen and paper as much as experimenting with generative art (especially mirrorless technology)\
+• Enjoys working with pen and paper as much as experimenting with generative art\
 • A mom of a toddler that tries to hijack the keyboard as soon as I start programming (succession of our future is guaranteed).

 </br>